GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Problem solution

 Finally, we add a \textit{stopping criteria} to ensure that the algorithm terminates when it continues to make no improvements on the target class prediction for several rounds.

-Algorithm~\ref{alg} executes this iteration-based intervention search, ensuring that minimum and within-range changes are made only to features that maximize the combined score of feature saliency and stakeholder weights.
-Figure \ref{glytwin_dia} explains the overall framework for GlyTwin.
+Algorithm~\ref{alg} executes this iteration-based intervention search, ensuring that minimum and within-range changes are made to features that have the highest combined score of feature saliency and stakeholder weights.
+We propose two variants of GlyTwin: one that allows adjusting the time between bolus and meal intake in either direction (\textit{\textbf{GlyTwin bi-$\Delta t$}}), and another that restricts adjustments to a single direction and ensures the bolus is suggested only before the meal (\textit{\textbf{GlyTwin one-$\Delta t$})}.

+\figref{glytwin_dia} illustrates the high level overview of the pipeline used to develop and test the hypothesis behind GlyTwin.
+Within the pipeline, we define distinct phases for data collection, data curation, model training, and CF generation.

+The AZT1D dataset \cite{Khamesian2025AZT1DAR} is constructed by obtaining data from individuals with T1D at the Mayo Clinic Arizona who are on Automated Insulin Delivery (AID) systems.
+Information such as carbohydrate sizes, bolus doses, basal amounts, and device modes (e.g., sleep or exercise mode) is extracted from the obtained data.
+Next, we process the data to ensure quality and to derive additional variables.
+This step includes feature engineering, handling missing values, removing outliers, and formatting data for further analysis.

+During the model development phase, a neural network is trained to classify outcomes as hyperglycemic or normoglycemic based on input features.
+Nonetheless, GlyTwin is model-agnostic and can work with any model regardless of its type.

+The CF generation phase begins by initializing GlyTwin with user and provider preference weights ($w_u$ and $w_p$).
+During each iteration, GlyTwin computes feature saliency to identify the feature that, when perturbed, gives maximum leverage towards normoglycemia.
+The saliency, combined with the user preference weights, determines the feature to be perturbed first.
+A perturbation ($\delta$) is then applied to the selected feature and the process—feature selection and adjustment—repeats until a predefined confidence threshold ($\gamma$) towards normoglycemia is achieved.
+Therefore, the interventions generated by GlyTwin ensure minimal changes aligned with user preferences and lead to the desired outcome.